openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

     func build() {
         Column {
             Text("Grant ${this.countDownStartValue} nuggets to play.")
-            // Modifications to the parent component's data source will be synchronized to child components Button("+1 - Nuggets in New Game")
+            // Parent component data source changes will sync to the child component Button("+1 - Nuggets in New Game")
                 .margin(10)
                 .onClick {
                     evt => this.countDownStartValue += 1
                 }
-            // Parent component modifications will be synchronized to child components Button("-1  - Nuggets in New Game")
+            // Parent component changes will sync to the child component Button("-1  - Nuggets in New Game")
                 .margin(10)
                 .onClick {